 Morocco is a country of contrasts, with mountains, desert and the Atlantic ocean on its doorstep.
 It’s a country that’s rich in history, culture and natural beauty with many sights to see.
 To experience the best of Morocco you need to get off the beaten track and explore by yourself.
-As well as seeing some of Africa’s most iconic sites like the Ouzoud Falls or Chefchaouen Medina in Marrakech city centre itself you could also travel further south into the Sahara Desert towards Timbuktu or eastwards towards Agadez & Lake Chad
+As well as seeing some of Africa’s most iconic sites like the Ouzoud Falls or Chefchaouen Medina in Marrakech city center itself you could also travel further south into the Sahara Desert towards Timbuktu or eastwards towards Agadez & Lake Chad

 In this article I’ve listed some of the reasons why you should visit Morocco: